 About Opportunity Zones

 Opportunity Zones are specific geographic locations, within the United States and its territories, where investors can decrease, defer, and in some instances, completely eliminate taxes on capital gains when they invest in a property, business or business asset inside the Opportunity Zone via a Qualified Opportunity Fund.
 Opportunity Zones came into existence as part of the 2017 tax reforms called the Tax Cuts and Jobs Act (TCJA).
 There are over 8,700 Opportunity Zones in U.S. states and territories (like Puerto Rico).
 There are 879 Opportunity Zones in California.
-The low income census tracks were nominated by governors and confirmed by the U.S. Department of the Treasury.
+These low income census tracts were nominated by state governors and confirmed by the U.S. Department of the Treasury.

-Since the program’s inception in 2017, the state of California has created additional regulations for consideration including AB 1445 which established reporting requirements if city or county Opportunity Zone property is sold or leased to an Opportunity Fund.
+Since the program’s inception in 2017, the state of California has created additional regulations for consideration including AB 1445 which established reporting requirements if city or county Opportunity Zone property is sold or leased to a Qualified Opportunity Fund.

 How to Invest in an Opportunity Zone Project

-To invest in an Opportunity Zone property, business or business assett, an individual has 180 to invest capital gains into a Qualified Opportunity Fund (QOF) within 180 of realizing gains.
+To invest in an Opportunity Zone property, business or business asset, an individual must invest capital gains into a Qualified Opportunity Fund (QOF) within 180 of realizing gains.

-A QOF is a private sector investment vehicle that invests at least 90 percent of their capital in Opportunity Zones and allows investors to defer and decrease or eliminate their taxes on capital gains.
+A QOF is a private sector investment vehicle that invests at least 90 percent of its capital into Opportunity Zone projects and allows investors to defer and decrease or eliminate their taxes on capital gains.

-A corporation or partnership can self-certify as an Opportunity Fund with an IRS form submitted with a tax filing.
-A draft of this form has been released by the IRS.
+A corporation or partnership can self-certify as an Opportunity Fund with IRS Form 8996.

 Regulations related to the details on how an investment project is defined or what type of business asset investments qualify, as well as what constitutes significant improvement to a property are still to be defined.
 Read more about the proposed regulations on the IRS website here.